charlesduvert/Tbook-Api/README.md

 ### Endpoints

-All your requests should be sent
+All your requests should be sent to

 Say what the step will be